ANN POULSEN COUNSELLING & ANIMAL ASSISTED THERAPY

 Facilitator - Ann Poulsen

-My passion for horses goes back for as long as I can remember.
+My passion for horses and other animals goes back for as long as I can remember.
 As I was growing up most of my spare time was devoted to being with them.
 Their presence invoked so much for me.
 Over the years I have continued to learn and grow through my connection with horses.

 My interest in science and the environment led me to study the work of Rudolf Steiner and complete the Rudolf Steiner teacher training in 1996.
 I've worked in Steiner schools and mainstream education for 17 years in many areas including special needs, the arts and teacher training.